CherWeiYuan/GeneScanner/README.md

 # Overview

-GeneScanner reads a raw GeneScan datasheet, removes dirty peaks and calculates the percentage area of each peak among all peaks in the sample.
+GeneScanner reads a raw GeneScan datasheet, removes dirty peaks, calculates the percentage area of each peak among all peaks in the sample and output a cleaned csv datasheet.

 # Licence